hargoniX/master/thesis/thesis.typ

 )]

-For a constant without type arguments, monomorphization amounts to running $"M"$ on its type and constructors/equations.
+For a constant without type arguments, monomorphization amounts to running $"M"$ on its type and constructors or equations.
 For a polymorphic constant $c$ with type argument $x$, we need to generate a copy for every $rho in S(x)$.
 I use the notation $e[x |-> rho]$ for substituting a type variable $x$ in an expression $e$ with a ground type $rho$.
 #table(
   columns: (230pt, 30pt, 240pt),
   stroke: none,
   align: horizon,
-  row-gutter: 12pt,
+  row-gutter: 20pt,
   inset: 0pt,
   align(left, block(
   $